le-doux/bitsy/docs/docs/tools/inventory/index.md

 ### Variables

 Variables are custom pieces of information that you can create to keep track of anything other than item counts in your game.
-You may add as many variables as you like, and name them in a way that makes sense to you, though it is advisable to avoid spaces in your names (e.g. use something like "var1" rather than "var 1").
+You may add as many variables as you like, and name them in a way that makes sense to you, though it is advisable to avoid spaces in your names (e.g. use something like `var1` rather than `var 1`).

 An example of a use of variables would be to track how many times you have talked to a sprite, then have a particular piece of dialog display once you have talked to them a certain number of times, but there are many uses for variables!